gregorojstersek/behavioral-interview-list-of-questions/README.md

  ## Have Something to Add?

  Any questions you'd like to add, feel free to open a PR!
-I am looking to make this a most complete list of qustions for behavioral interviews.
+I am looking to make this a most complete list of questions for behavioral interviews.